Sometimes, managing Instagram accounts can seem like a lot, right?

 8 Best practices for utilizing Instagram Guides to grow your business

 Creating excellent Guides begins with understanding the best practices used by top brands and influencers.
-This is a major way to repurpose existing content on Instagram, so you need to handle it with finesse and creativity.
+This is a major way to repurpose existing content on Instagram, allowing you to leverage the expertise and creativity of influential individuals in your niche.
+By identifying the right influencers, you can collaborate with them to create compelling guides that resonate with your target audience, so you need to handle it with finesse and creativity.so you need to handle it with finesse and creativity.

 It can be part of the marketing strategy of furniture brands too.
 Just like West Elm’s “10 best living rooms” Guide, a post about a customer’s sofa arrangement you shared two years ago can be part of a that people can find easily without scrolling through hundreds of posts.